spockz/scaladays2018/outline.md

         *   Secure with mTLS
         *   REST/HTTP/JSON
     *   Big Picture including Dev Portal + Connections + ED + Tracing + Logs
-        *   Mandatory, however robust it is, you still need observabiltiy for everhything you didn't catch
+        *   Mandatory, however robust it is, you still need observability for everything you didn't catch

     *   Start building up the picture in the next slides
 *   Releasing
-    *   Backwards Compatability
+    *   Backwards Compatibility
         *   Requirement:
             *   Client: Don't break on extra data in response
             *   Server: Don't break on extra data in requests